CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 sqlite> select * from customers;
 ```

-Now that you've done all that, delete the mydatabase.sqlite file.
+Now that you've done all that, delete the mydatabase.sqlite file, run it again and make sure you get the same result again.

 ## EXERCISE 1C: Create tables and insert data

 1. Create the database again and add yourselves as *second* customer - so you're staying in a hotel with Donald Trump.
 2. Collect email addresses from yourself and Donald (donald.trump@whitehouse.gov) and have them displayed on screen.
-3. Add me - "Colm O'Conner" - as your third customer.
+3. Add me - "Colm OConner" - as your third customer.
 My email address is "colm.oconner.github@gmail.com".

 ## LESSON 1D: Data types